OumaimaBadi/Speech-Recognition-and-Summarization-Application/README.md

 - Arabic Reshaper: The Arabic Reshaper library is used to reshape Arabic text to ensure proper display and rendering.
 - python-bidi: The python-bidi library is used to handle bidirectional text, which is essential for displaying Arabic text correctly.
 - Summa: The Summa library is used for text summarization, which helps in generating concise arabic summaries of text documents.

+## Contributors

+**AI Team:** BADI Oumaima && ALMUZAINI Rahaf

+Feel free to contribute to this project by opening issues, submitting pull requests, or suggesting new features.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code according to the terms of the license.